jsbloo/basic-webapp-proj/README.md

   ## What is this?

   This is a fun little game, called 'True or False'.
-The user must read a factoid and determine if ir is true or false.
+The user must read a factoid and determine if it is true or false.
   The user can create an account, and then use 'FactoidStudio' to create/read/update/delete their own factoids.
 These are then added to the random selection.

   ## How to play